sim51/react-sigma/packages/website/docs/start-setup.md

   );
 };
 ```

+You can take a look at this [code sandbox](https://githubbox.com/sim51/react-sigma/tree/main/packages/examples) to see a working example.

 If the graph is not displayed properly, it is most likely because you haven't followed all the prerequisites.